ZachSaucier/sveltekit-blog/src/lib/posts/2024/console-delight.md

 <Lightbox src="https://res.cloudinary.com/desumhldo/image/upload/v1702830339/console-delight/datetime_zzmiav.webp" width="926" height="328" alt="The user's locale's current date and time being rendered inside of an SVG within the dev tools console." />

-We _can_ swap out the text (or any elements) after the start if we use an SVG along with CSS animations!
+However, we _can_ swap out the text (or any elements) after the start if we use an SVG along with CSS animations!
 To do so you have to include the content in the original SVG and use CSS keyframes.

 ```js
 console.info(